Zacks Investment Research Downgrades Korea Electric Power (NYSE:KEP) to Hold

-Zacks Investment Research downgraded shares of Korea Electric Power (NYSE:KEP) from a buy rating to a hold rating in a report published on Wednesday, Zacks.com reports.
+Korea Electric Power (NYSE:KEP) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued to investors on Wednesday, Zacks.com reports.

 According to Zacks, “Korea Electric Power Corporation generates and supplies electric power to its customers, both industrial and residential.
 The Korean government owns the majority of the company. “

-Several other research analysts have also weighed in on the stock.
-Citigroup lowered shares of Korea Electric Power from a buy rating to a sell rating in a research note on Friday, May 14th. lowered shares of Korea Electric Power from a buy rating to a sell rating in a research note on Friday, May 14th.
-Nomura lowered shares of Korea Electric Power from a buy rating to a neutral rating in a research note on Thursday, June 10th.
-Finally, Credit Suisse Group lowered shares of Korea Electric Power from an outperform rating to a neutral rating in a research note on Monday, May 17th.
-Two equities research analysts have rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the stock.
-The company currently has an average rating of Hold and a consensus target price of $12.00.
+Several other equities research analysts have also issued reports on the company.
+Citigroup lowered Korea Electric Power from a “buy” rating to a “sell” rating in a research report on Friday, May 14th.
+Credit Suisse Group lowered Korea Electric Power from an “outperform” rating to a “neutral” rating in a research report on Monday, May 17th. downgraded Korea Electric Power from a “buy” rating to a “sell” rating in a research note on Friday, May 14th.
+Finally, Nomura downgraded Korea Electric Power from a “buy” rating to a “neutral” rating in a research note on Thursday, June 10th.
+Two research analysts have rated the stock with a sell rating, three have given a hold rating and one has given a buy rating to the company.
+Korea Electric Power presently has an average rating of “Hold” and a consensus target price of $12.00.

-Korea Electric Power (NYSE:KEP) last released its quarterly earnings data on Friday, June 4th.
-The utilities provider reported $0.06 earnings per share for the quarter.
-The firm had revenue of $13.54 billion for the quarter.
-Korea Electric Power had a net margin of 3.43% and a return on equity of 2.95%.
-Research analysts expect that Korea Electric Power will post 1.43 EPS for the current fiscal year.
+Korea Electric Power (NYSE:KEP) last released its quarterly earnings results on Friday, June 4th.
+The utilities provider reported $0.06 EPS for the quarter.
+The business had revenue of $13.54 billion during the quarter.
+Korea Electric Power had a return on equity of 2.95% and a net margin of 3.43%.
+Sell-side analysts predict that Korea Electric Power will post 1.43 earnings per share for the current fiscal year.

 Get a free copy of the Zacks research report on Korea Electric Power (KEP)